Scan to assign locations in Data Entry

 Scan to Assign Locations

 Some dialogs allow for freezer locations to be assigned during scanning.
+New Data Entry or Shipment batches must be saved before scanning to assign locations for their vials.
 When enabled, at least one location must be selected before scanning can begin.
 Users can also choose to begin assigning locations from the last known location by checking the "Assign Locations Starting with Last Location" option under Assign Locations.

 Locations are selected for scanning by selecting the Add Split button.
 To assign vials in a batch to only one set of locations, select all locations to be used when adding the first split.
 When a box is full, you will be prompted to select the next box from the list of locations you added to the split.